 Here’s an easy chicken broth Instant Pot recipe for you!
 2 in 1 meal where you can make shredded chicken + homemade chicken broth you can use and store for later.

 Chicken broth Instant Pot style is super easy!
 Not only do you get homemade chicken broth though, you get extra tender meat you can put into soup, or shred and serve for dinner too.
-An Instant Pot recipe that will be a great base for tons of other meals too. (affiliate links present, originally published 3/20)
+An easy Instant Pot recipe that will be a great base for tons of other meals too. (affiliate links present, originally published 3/20)